MacirBrustolin/portfolio-v3/README.md

 # License

 This template is completely open source and free to use.
 Use it for client projects or your own portfolio project.
-Give me credits at the footer (If you wish, it'll help me a lot :)).